 Providers Clinical Support System

-Provides training to health professionals to support medication for opioid use disorder in various medical
+Provides training to health professionals to support medication for opioid use disorder in various medical settings.

 Organization(s): Substance Abuse and Mental Health Services Administration (SAMHSA)